 Though we have those who portray gentlemen, we are looking primarily for those who will shoulder muskets as "middle class" farmers, townsmen, mechanics, tradesmen, etc. and thus the following clothing list.
 It emphasizes versatility, utility and commonality.

-Waistcoat (Weskit): For the 1750s & '60s this may go as low as the mid thigh.
+Waistcoat (Weskit): For the 1750s & '60s this may go as low as nearly the knee.
 During the 1770s it became fashionable as high as nearly the natural waist.
-A middle class person who isn't necessarily up with the very latest cuts from Paris could get by for both Rev. War and F&I War with one coming perhaps to the upper thigh.
-Alternately, have two waistcoats of different lengths - one for each.
+A middle class person who isn't necessarily up with the very latest cuts from Paris could get by for both Rev. War and F&I War with one coming perhaps to the middle or upper thigh.
+Alternately, have two waistcoats of different lengths - one for each time period.
 Linen and wool are excellent choices for a typical civilian miltiaman.
-Most should stay away from silks or flashy brocades.
-Buttons may be pewter or fabric covered.
+Most should stay away from silks.
+Pewter or fabric covered would be good choices for buttons.

 Stockings: These may be cotton or wool of any basic color.

 Shoes: A simple 18th century style civilian shoe with plain pewter or brass buckles is best.
 "Hi-Lo" boots made by Fugawee work too.
+Black is the preferred colour.

 Spectacles: If worn, these should be of a period style.